-Though institutions are no longer seen as appropriate for most children needing care outside the family home, there are still state and charitable homes for children and adolescents in the 21st century.
-They are known as residential homes.
+Although residential institutions are no longer seen as appropriate for most children needing care outside the family home, there are still state and charitable homes for children and adolescents in the 21st century.
+They are known as residential homes or residences.
 Children living in these homes continue to do everyday things like go to school, play sport and enjoy leisure activities in the wider community.

 Care as needed

-Each of the four CYF care and protection residences has a school, which all resident children and young people have to attend.
-Medical care and mental health services are available as needed.
+Each of the four Oranga Tamariki care and protection residences has a school, which all resident children and young people have to attend.
+Medical care and mental health services are available.

-CYF also runs four youth-justice residences with 140 beds in total for young people aged 14 to 16 who have been charged with an offence, are on remand or have been given a youth justice residence sentence by the Youth Court.
+Oranga Tamariki also runs four youth-justice residences with 136 beds in total for young people aged 14 to 16 who have been charged with an offence, are on remand or have been given a youth justice residence sentence by the Youth Court.
 These are in Auckland, Rotorua, Palmerston North and Christchurch.
 In 2017 there were 889 admissions to youth justice residences, down from 1,010 in 2015.

 Charitable social services